HipoFinance/contract/README.md

 This mechanism helps prevent freeloaders from constantly staking and unstaking and receive the reward of the round and then quickly exit the protocol.
 So hTON is at least one round locked, but maybe two.

+The process of activation is automatic with no messages or transactions required.
+When users check their balance using get methods, current round is compared to last saved round, and if it has changed, inactive balance becomes active, so there is no need for any messages or transactions.
+When users want to send some hTON, the same process happens again and inactive balance becomes active and usable.

 At `recover stakes`, an external message is sent to `Root`.
 This message can be sent by anyone, but we also send it automatically at the correct time.
 If the time is right, `Root` asks old `Pool`s to recover their stake from `Elector` and return it to `Root`.
 This is a quick action and all `Pool`s participating in the previous round will retrieve their funds.

 When the last `Pool` returns funds, total earned rewards are calculated, and then `Root` is ready to distribute rewards to users' `Wallet`s.